-Malaysia denies media harassment in row over Al-Jazeera film
+Malaysia affirms social media users exempt from license rule

+“The government of Malaysia stresses that it stands by the principle of media independence and individual freedom on social media,” Saifuddin said.
+“Social media users are free to use platforms such as Tik Tok, YouTube and others to produce and upload videos without the need to apply for a license or worry that they will be charged.”

+However, he didn’t make clear whether media organizations would need a license to produce news documentaries or online content.

-He was asked about the issue in Parliament after Al-Jazeera refuted claims it needed a license to produce a July 3 news documentary on the treatment of undocumented immigrants.
+Saifuddin’s comments in parliament came after Al-Jazeera refuted claims it needed a license to produce a July 3 news documentary on the treatment of undocumented immigrants.
 Police have opened an investigation after officials complained the documentary was inaccurate and biased.

-Many Malaysians and opposition lawmakers criticized Saifuddin’s announcement that could potentially affect videos produced on popular social media platforms such as Tik Tok, Facebook and Instagram.
-Over 80% of Malaysia’s 32 million population are social media users.
+Many Malaysians and opposition lawmakers have slammed Saifuddin’s announcement as affecting videos produced on social media.
+Over 80% of Malaysia’s 32 million people are social media users.

+Opposition leader Anwar Ibrahim has said the licensing rule was an “alarming development amid attacks and harassment on media including Al-Jazeera” under new Prime Minister Muhyiddin Yassin, who took power in March.
+He alleged it was a bid to stifle dissent.

 The Centre for Independent Journalism has also said the government should counter the Al-Jazeera documentary with facts, instead of using a police investigation and licensing requirement to retaliate against the broadcaster.

-Opposition leader Anwar Ibrahim said it was an “alarming development amid attacks and harassment on media including Al-Jazeera” under new Prime Minister Muhyiddin Yassin, who took power in March.

-“It is unreasonable and a step backward,” Anwar said in a statement, calling it a move to stifle dissent.

-Saifuddin, in a statement late Thursday, clarified that the government “has never thought of using the act to stifle individual freedom on social media.”
-He acknowledged the decades-old law was outdated and needs to be fine-tuned, but didn’t clear the air over whether it would apply to videos on social media.
+Saifuddin said the government has no intention of using the act to stifle online freedom of expression.
+He acknowledged that the act was outdated and would be fine-tuned but didn’t elaborate.

 Rights activists have already voiced concern over freedom of speech and media independence under the new government.
-Satellite television provider Astro was recently issued a heavy fine by the Malaysian Communications and Multimedia Commission for airing an Al-Jazeera documentary in 2015 over the 2006 murder of a Mongolian woman that allegedly contained “offensive content.”
+Satellite television provider Astro was recently fined by the Malaysian Communications and Multimedia Commission for airing an Al-Jazeera documentary in 2015 over the 2006 murder of a Mongolian woman that allegedly contained “offensive content.”

 Former Prime Minister Najib Razak, whose long-ruling party was ousted in 2018 polls but made a comeback as part of the new government, was implicated in the murder.
 He is currently on trial on corruption charges.